 Since we are going to use a 1/8" bit for this project, we can adjust our depth per pass to be up to .0625" deep.
 Let's err on the side of caution in case our bit breaks.
 We'll set the depth per pass to be .05" and see how this affects our overall carve time.

 Wow!
-Just adjusting the depth per pass a little has saved us over an hour on carving this project!
+Just adjusting the depth per pass a little has saved us 40 minutes on carving this project!

 There are other ways to shorten the overall carve time on this project, though.
 Remember that depth per pass and overall cut depth work in conjunction with one another: changing one setting will impact the other.

-This change has saved us almost 40 minutes of overall project time.
+This change has saved us over 30 minutes of overall project time.
 Why is this?
 By changing the overall cut depth from .4" to .3", we have eliminated the number of passes required to complete this design.

-Now our project is estimated to take less than an hour to finish.
-That's a third of the initial three hour time estimate we saw at the start of the project!
+That's almost a third of the initial three hour time estimate we saw at the start of the project!

 We encourage you to play around with improving your depth per pass and overall cut settings to improve the efficiency of your projects.
 However, please keep in mind that working outside Easel's recommend settings may result in broken bits, burning of wood, or other less-than-desirable outcomes for your project.